Can You Interchange 225/245/265 Tires?

 Tire Rolling Resistance

 The rolling resistance of tires of different sizes (225, 245, and 265) is different.
-The most optimal of all is the 225'' tire.
-This is due to less rubber on the road, which means less engine energy is required to roll the tire forward.
+The 225mm tire is the most optimal in terms of fuel efficiency.
+This is because there is less rubber on the road, which means less energy is required from the engine to roll the tire forward.

 The 265 tires need more power and energy to be rolled forward.
 Consequently, the rolling resistance of a 265'' is generally higher.